 In home decor, Minky is increasingly used to make quilts, blankets, cushions, and pillow covers.
 It can also be used to make curtains.

-Another use of the plush fabric is to make accessories.
+Another use of the plush fabric is to make bags and accessories.
 It is used to make soft and fluffy purses and bags.

 Disadvantages of minky fabric.

 All the people who sew with minky fabric get frustrated to no end by the slippery nature of the fabric.
 It usually refuses to behave the way other fabrics would, especially if you have been sewing with woven fabrics.
 Wavy edges, skipped stitches, machine refusing to move are some of the most common frustrations people usually report when sewing with minky.

 Another problem is when the material sheds when cut and you have to deal with it afterward.

 Another problem (I do not know if this is a problem) is the directional nap of the fabric – because of this you may need more yardage for similar sewing projects that fabrics without a nap.

 And though it is easy to maintain the material, in some areas, you may find it a difficult fabric.
-For eg, you cannot iron on a minky.
+For eg, you cannot iron on the surface of a minky.
 This will crush the pile of fabric and make it lose all the beautiful properties you like.

 But when you look past these problems and continue making projects with minky fabric, you will surely fall in love with it.